perjo927/gmt/marriage/README.md

-# Points of interest
+# Get married today

-Copyright &copy; 2015 Per Jonsson
+Copyright &copy; 2015 ViPer

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by